 Wait before leaping by making sure all your setup requirements are met.
 A valid trade setup is more valuable than any potential for a “hot stock” to take off.

 This also includes piling onto the latest rally or dip.
 No matter how good it looks, insightful traders are already setting up to take advantage of those who rush into a “hot” trade.
 Make sure the setup fits your trading plan and risk tolerance.

 Cash In When You Can

-Traders who follow their own rules, wait for valid setups, and execute trades within their plan stand a higher probability of cashing in.
+Traders who follow their own rules, wait for valid setups, and execute trades within their plan stand a better chance of cashing in.

 So take the money.

 When a setup works, it makes sense to take the win either for some or all of the gain.
 If you stay in the trade, enjoy the cash you take out and keep working the trade.

 The goal of a trader is to make money, so take advantage of the wins and keep moving.

 We Saw: markets managing twists, turns to the positive —

 - Banks sitting on big influx of cash